Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 What Is the Caymanian Sand Ceremony?

-The sand ceremonysand-SER-eh-moh-nee (sand-SER-eh-moh-nee) is a symbolic unity ritual where couples combine two different colored sands in a glass vessel, representing the irreversible blending of two lives, typically lasting 5-10 minutes during the ceremony.
-This tradition, particularly meaningful in the Cayman Islands where 60% of weddings occur on beaches, costs CI$50-200 (US$63-250) for materials and setup.
+The sand ceremony is a symbolic unity ritual where couples combine two different colored sands in a glass vessel, representing the irreversible blending of two lives, typically lasting 5-10 minutes during the ceremony.
+This tradition is particularly meaningful in the Cayman Islands where many weddings occur on beaches, costing CI$50-200 (US$63-250) for materials and setup.

-This centuries-old practice has evolved from ancient unity rituals to become the Cayman Islands’ signature wedding tradition, with 80% of beach weddings incorporating this element according to local wedding planners.
+This practice has evolved from ancient unity rituals to become one of the Cayman Islands’ signature wedding traditions, with beach weddings frequently incorporating this meaningful element.

 Sand Ceremony Process